 The Herndon Gallery at Antioch College announces the opening of Schizomaica, an immersive solo exhibition of new large-scale work by Antioch College Visiting Assistant Professor of Visual Art Kamar Thomas, of Port Antonio, Jamaica.
-The exhibition opens Monday, February 20 and runs through Thursday, March 2, 2017.
+The exhibition, which opened Monday, February 20, has been extended through Fri., May 5, 2017.

 The Herndon Gallery will host a reception with the artist on Thursday, February 23rd, from 6:30-8:00 p.m.
 Thomas will present a gallery talk on his work beginning at 7:00 p.m.
 The reception and talk are free and open to the public.

 (Yellow Springs, Ohio) – The Herndon Gallery at Antioch College concludes its timely Living in Divided States exhibition with "The Longest Table," a free community-building shared meal and dialoguing experience, on Saturday, February 11t at 12:00 p.m.,

 Antioch College has received a two-year, $80,000 grant from The Endeavor Foundation, providing support for its strategic planning process.

 The grant will support continued development of initiatives arising from the Framework for Antioch College’s Transition (FACT) process, begun last year.
 FACT seeks to develop a new operational model for the College, with additional and enhanced revenue streams diversifying the College’s sources of revenue.

 Pre-publication reviews are praising Antioch Review author Peter LaSalle and his new short story collection, Sleeping Mask:

 “Haunting and evocative. . . .
 LaSalle’s prose is lyrical, at times rhapsodic, and his characters memorable.”